AlifRadifanPiandy/Node.js_Express_MySQL_Sequelize_Supermarket-Cashier_RESTful-API/README.md

 - `quantity`: Number of items purchased.
 - `unit_price`: Price per unit of the item at the time of transaction.

-## Testing E2E

-The project is equipped with end-to-end (E2E) testing that checks authentication with tokens.
-This test ensures that the API can only be accessed by authorized users with valid tokens.
-This helps protect application security from unauthorized access.

 ## How to Run the Project

 To run this project, follow these steps: